blakerunyon09/blakerunyon09/README.md

 I'm Blake, a software engineer.

-I have an interest in several areas of programming: web, Machine Learning / Artificial Intelligence, and games.
+I have an interest in several areas of programming: Web Development, Machine Learning / Artificial Intelligence, and Games.

-I work for Paper as an SE on a mix of *Vue, React, Unity, Machine Learning, and Node*.
-It's an awesome mix of projects. 🤓
+I work for Paper on a mix of *Vue, React, Unity, Machine Learning, and Node*.

 ## Always trying to learn:

 I'm working on my Master of CS from Georgia Tech in *Interactive AI*.
+This is AI which is used by humans.

 At the moment, I'm particularly interested in *Reinforcement Learning*, and relearning linear algebra.

-Besides programming; I lift weights, run, ski, restore my home, have [53 Playstation platinums]([url](https://psnprofiles.com/Gilbert_Sanchez)), and love being outdoors in sunny Colorado.
+Besides programming; I lift weights, run, ski, restore my home, have [55 Playstation platinums]([url](https://psnprofiles.com/Gilbert_Sanchez)), and love being outdoors in sunny Colorado.

 ## Contact Me